-- According to Reference 12, the maximum eTPU load produced by PWM generation is 1340 eTPU cycles per one PWM period.
-The PWM frequency is set to 20kHz, thus the PWM period is 6400 eTPU cycles (eTPU module clock is 128 MHz, at 128-MHz CPU clock). - According to Reference 10, the contribution of QD function to the overall eTPU time load can be calculated.
-It depends on the number of shaft encoder pulses (1024) and the motor speed (maximum 1000 rpm).
-The maximum eTPU busy time per one encoder pulse is 720 eTPU cycles. - According to Reference 14, the ACIM vector control calculation takes 1538 eTPU cycles.
-The calculation is performed every PWM period. - According to Reference 11, the speed controller calculation takes 320 eTPU cycles.
-The calculation is performed every 20th PWM period. - According to Reference 15, the BC maximum eTPU load per one update in slave PWM switching mode is 64 eTPU cycles, and the BC maximum eTPU load per one PWM edge is 20 eTPU cycles.
+- According to Reference 12, the maximum eTPU load produced by PWM generation is 1384 eTPU cycles per one PWM period.
+The PWM frequency is set to 20kHz, thus the PWM period is 6400 eTPU cycles (eTPU module clock is 128 MHz, at 128 MHz CPU clock). - According to Reference 10, the contribution of QD function to the overall eTPU time load can be calculated.
+It depends on the number of shaft encoder pulses (1024) and the motor speed (maximum 3000 rpm).
+The maximum eTPU busy time per one encoder pulse is 720 eTPU cycles. - According to Reference 14, the ACIM Volts per Hertz control calculation takes 146 eTPU cycles.
+The calculation is performed every PWM period. - According to Reference 11, the speed controller calculation takes 310 eTPU cycles.
+The calculation is performed every 20th PWM period.

+- According to Reference 15, the BC maximum eTPU load per one update in slave PWM switching mode is 64 eTPU cycles, and the BC maximum eTPU load per one PWM edge is 20 eTPU cycles.
 The BC update is performed every 20 PWM periods.
-PWM frequency of the DC-bus break control signal is 10 kHz, which means that the BC-PWM update is performed every 2 PWM periods.
+PWM frequency of the DC-bus break control signal is 10 kHz, which means that the BC-PWM update is performed every 2 PWM periods. - According to Reference 13, the ASAC maximum eTPU load takes 54+96 eTPU cycles (both the first and then the second edge processing is performed).
+The ASAC function processing is executed every PWM period.